elpatron68/dstask-ui/README.md

 # Browser: http://localhost:8080/
 ```

+Once signed in you can open **Tasks → New** to create a task and attach a radio stream:

+1. Choose `music_type = radio` in the music fieldset.
+2. Enter a station name and click **Search** to query the Radio Browser directory (first 20 matches are shown).
+3. Pick a result to fill the URL automatically; submitting the form stores the mapping.
+4. Starting the task triggers playback in the floating player (bottom-right).
+Volume & mute state persist per task across sessions.

 ### First-start behavior (setup flow)
 - **dstask binary check**: The binary is taken from `config.yaml` or discovered via PATH.
 If not found, the server opens the releases page and returns an OS-specific instruction message to install/place `dstask` (see Troubleshooting).
 - **`.dstask` repo check**: For each user (per `repos`) we check whether the `.dstask` directory exists.